Azure/azure-ai-personalized-offers/Manual Deployment Guide/Post Deployment Instructions.md

 4. The offer is returned to the User.
 In our simulation this is done by writing to an **Azure Storage Queue** and picked up by an **Azure Function** in order to produce the next user action.

 5. **Azure Stream Analytics** analyzes the data to provide near real-time analytics on the input stream from the **Azure Event Hub**.
 The aggregated data is sent to **Azure Cosmos DB** and directly published to **PowerBI** for visualization.
 The raw data is sent to **Azure Data Lake Storage**.

 All the resources listed above besides Power BI are already deployed in your subscription.
 The following instructions will guide you on how to start the solution, monitor your solution and create visualizations in Power BI.

 <a name="monitor-progress"></a>
 ## Monitor progress

-For each of the services in this solution going to from the resource group page to the service will provide you with some information on how the service is running.
-Often there is a Metrics blade listed on the left side of that service that will provide more information.
-For each of the services below a link is provided that explains monitoring each of the services in more detail.
+Your resource group page in the [Azure Portal](https://ms.portal.azure.com) will provide you with some information on how the each of the services in this solution is running.
+You can use **Metrics** menu on the left side of the resource group panel for more information.

 #### Azure App Service ####
-For more information on how to monitor Azure App Service you can take a look [here](https://docs.microsoft.com/en-us/azure/app-service-web/web-sites-monitor).
+For more information on how to monitor Azure App Service, take a look at the documentation [here](https://docs.microsoft.com/en-us/azure/app-service-web/web-sites-monitor).

 #### Azure Cosmos DB ####
-For more information on how to monitor Cosmos DB take a look at the documentation [here](https://docs.microsoft.com/en-us/azure/documentdb/documentdb-monitor-accounts).
+For more information on how to monitor Cosmos DB, take a look at the documentation [here](https://docs.microsoft.com/en-us/azure/cosmos-db/monitor-accounts).

 #### Azure Functions ####

-For more information on how to monitor Azure Functions take a look at the documentation [here](https://docs.microsoft.com/en-us/azure/cosmos-db/monitor-accounts).
+For more information on how to monitor Azure Functions, take a look at the documentation [here](https://docs.microsoft.com/en-us/azure/azure-functions/functions-monitoring).

 #### Azure Machine Learning Web Service
 You can view the machine learning experiment by navigating to your Machine Learning Workspace.
 The machine learning model is deployed as an Azure Web Service.
-For more information on monitoring the web service endpoint take a look at the documentation [here](https://docs.microsoft.com/en-us/azure/machine-learning/machine-learning-manage-new-webservice).
+For more information on monitoring the web service endpoint, take a look at the documentation [here](https://docs.microsoft.com/en-us/azure/machine-learning/machine-learning-manage-new-webservice).

 #### Azure Redis Cache ####

-For more information on how to monitor Azure Redis Cache take a look at the documentation [here](https://docs.microsoft.com/en-us/azure/redis-cache/cache-how-to-monitor).
+For more information on how to monitor Azure Redis Cache, take a look at the documentation [here](https://docs.microsoft.com/en-us/azure/redis-cache/cache-how-to-monitor).

 ## Visualization
 Power BI dashboard can be used to visualize the real-time personalized offer data as it is being generated.
 The following instructions will guide you to build a dashboard to visualize data from database and from real-time data stream.